 The medical field was the first thing that went into operation in Kirpal Sagar.
-After just under a year, the first treatment room was set up in the first multifunctional building in 1982.
+After just a year, the first treatment room was set up in Kirpal Sagar’s first multifunctional building in 1982.

-This was also where the cataract surgeries that had previously been performed by mobile teams from government hospitals since the 1990s on special occasions, the eye camps, which were held there from time to time.
+This was also the place where now the cataract surgeries are done.
+Previously they had been performed by mobile teams from government hospitals since the 1990s on special occasions, the eye camps, which were held there from time to time.